rehypejs/rehype-minify/readme.md

 Other plugins can open you up to a [cross-site scripting (XSS)][xss] attack.
 Use [`rehype-sanitize`][sanitize] to make the tree safe.

-To further optimise the result disregarding security, use the extra plugins above and pass [`allowDangerousCharacters` to `rehype-stringify`][stringify].
+To further optimize the result disregarding security, use the extra plugins above and pass [`allowDangerousCharacters` to `rehype-stringify`][stringify].

 ## Related